💻

 "Recipe" — Steps in series

 Recipes combine Steps into functional, complex actions.
 Most integrations will require 1-2 Recipes, and a number of Steps for each Recipe.
 Steps are generic building blocks, making them multi-purpose and reusable for various Recipes.
-Upon execution (recipe.getRecipeOutput(recipeInput)), the Cookbook automatically sandwiches the Recipe's transactions inside of Unshield and Shield calls, calculating the associated fees with each Step, and providing the developer with a formatted list of Steps, their outputs, and the final array of populated transactions.
+Upon execution (recipe.getRecipeOutput(recipeInput)), the Cookbook automatically sandwiches the Recipe's transactions inside of and calls, calculating the associated fees with each Step, and providing the developer with a formatted list of Steps, their outputs, and the final array of .

 Annotated Example: Beefy Vault Deposit